rmedina97/peering-guide/declarative-peering-guide.md

 Where:
 `REMOTE_CLUSTER_ID` is the remote cluster’s ID, set during Liqo installation;
 `RESOURCE_NAME` is an arbitrary name assigned to the resource;
-`EXTERNAL_CIDR_REMOTE_CLUSTER` is the external CIDR of the remote cluster (set at Liqo install time);
+`EXTERNAL_CIDR_REMOTE_CLUSTER` is the external CIDR of the remote cluster (set at Liqo install time), default is 10.70.0.0/16;
-`POD_CIDR_REMOTE_CLUSTER` is the internal pod CIDR of the remote cluster (also set at Liqo install time);
+`POD_CIDR_REMOTE_CLUSTER` is the internal pod CIDR of the remote cluster (also set at Liqo install time), default is 10.42.0.0/16;

 **This Configuration resource needs to be applied on both clusters** and **must include the pod and external CIDRs of the other cluster** (e.g., cluster A’s config includes cluster B’s CIDRs, and vice versa).
-You can check the pod and external CIDRs configured on a cluster by running:
+If the CIDRs are not explicitly set during installation, they default to the same values across all clusters.
+However, this does not cause conflicts, as each cluster operates within its own Liqo control plane, which handles address remapping transparently.
+The Pod and External CIDRs configured on a cluster can be inspected by running:

 ```bash
 kubectl get networks.ipam.liqo.io -n liqo external-cidr -o=jsonpath={'.status.cidr'}